mawrkus/pull-request-review-guide/README.md

 - Add interactions below each guideline
 - Purism vs pragmatism
 - Emitter of the message: responsible to be assertive in their way of comm and to use the best channel
-- Receiver of the message: keep an open mind, if offended -> ask explain before reacting
 - Add boy scout principle

 ### To check